by Roger N. Clark

 Figure 3.
 Comparison of an ISO 1600 image (left panel), the same ISO 1600 image boosted by 2 stops in the raw converter (middle panel), and an ISO 6400 image (right panel) made within a minute of the ISO 1600 image are compared.
 The red square shows where statistics were measured.
 The two ISO images have the same signal-to-noise ratio indicating no change in sensitivity as ISO is changed.
 Visually, the noise in the right two panels appear to be very close, another indication of no change in sensitivity.

 Expose to the Right (ETTR) is only relevant in the camera noise limited region.
 Above that region, in higher ISOs (in the ISOless region), one can underexpose and correct the image in post processing with no loss of quality (assuming one is working with at least 16-bits/channel images in the image editor).
+Note: in night sky photography, one is almost always beyond ETTR because even at short exposures some stars are getting clipped, losing their color.

 Future cameras will have 16-bit A/D converters thus reducing the need for ISO gain.
 Actually 18-bit A/D converters are needed for the top cameras, but we are not likely to see that anytime soon.
 With 16-bit A/Ds, we'll only need broad categories of ISO, like low, medium and high, and choose precise gain (ISO) with raw conversion.